devtarj/Intune-scripts-for-MS-Defender-settings/README.md

 *Credits to the respective creator.

 These scripts can be readily deployed for various tasks related to Device Management using Microsoft Intune.
+Some scripts have been split into two parts - Detection and Remediation.
+Files names have been kept as required.

 Currently, the following scripts are available in this repository.